 So, the final code will be:

-a = LOAD 'batting_data' using org.apache.hcatalog.pig.HCatLoader(); b = LOAD 'master_data' using org.apache.hcatalog.pig.HCatLoader(); c = join a by playerid, b by playerid;
+a = LOAD 'drivers' using org.apache.hive.hcatalog.pig.HCatLoader(); b = LOAD 'truck_events' using org.apache.hive.hcatalog.pig.HCatLoader(); c = join b by driverid, a by driverid;

-Now you have joined all the records in both of the tables on Player ID.
+Now you have joined all the records in both of the tables on driverid.

 The full script should be:

-a = LOAD 'batting_data' using org.apache.hcatalog.pig.HCatLoader(); b = LOAD 'master_data' using org.apache.hcatalog.pig.HCatLoader(); c = join a by playerid, b by playerid; dump c;
+a = LOAD 'drivers' using org.apache.hive.hcatalog.pig.HCatLoader(); b = LOAD 'truck_events' using org.apache.hive.hcatalog.pig.HCatLoader(); c = join b by driverid, a by driverid; dump c;

-At the bottom of the screen, click Save and Execute to run the script.
-This action creates one or more MapReduce jobs.
+Execute to run the script.
+This action creates one or more Tez jobs.

-Below the Execute button is a progress bar that shows the job’s status.
+Execute is a progress bar that shows the job’s status.
 The progress bar can be blue (indicating job is in process), red (job has a problem), or green (job is complete).

-When the job completes, check the results in the green box.
-You can also download results to your system by clicking the download icon.
-The result is that each line that starts with an open parenthesis “(“ has data from both tables for each unique player ID.
+When the job completes, you will see the results show up in one of the dropdown menus.
+The result is that each line that starts with an open parenthesis “(“ has data from both tables for driverid.

-Click the Logs link if you want to see what happened when your script ran, including any error messages.
+Logs drop down menu if you want to see what happened when your script ran, including any error messages.
 (You might need to scroll down to view the entire log.)